 Primary care is crucial to keeping debilitating illnesses, ER trips, and hospital confinements at bay, and your concierge doctor is in the best position to keep you in the pink of health.

-On the other hand, because your Concierge Medicine subscription already covers everything regarding primary/routine care, you can reduce your insurance plan to a more affordable one that covers catastrophic illnesses, hospitalization expenses, and subspecialty services only.
+On the other hand, because your Concierge Medicine subscription already covers enhanced access and many aspects of primary/routine care, you can reduce your insurance plan to a more affordable one that covers catastrophic illnesses, hospitalization expenses, and subspecialty services only.

 Join the movement for improved patient-centred care and see a concierge doctor in your area today.
 Find your nearest concierge doctor at – findmydirectdoctor.com